zeitgeistpm/zeitgeist-subsquid/README.md

 yarn api:stop
 ```

 ## Project Structure

 Subsquid tools expect a certain directory layout:

-* `generated` - model/generated definitions created by `yarn codegen`.
+* `src/generated` - model/server definitions created by `codegen`.
 Do not alter the contents of this directory manually.

-## Important Environment Variables (.env file)
+* `src/server-extension` - module with custom `type-graphql` based resolvers
+* `src/types` - data type definitions for chain events and extrinsics created by `typegen`.
+* `src/mappings` - mapping module.
+* `lib` - compiled js files.
+The structure of this directory must reflect `src`.

+If you do not plan to extend GraphQl server you can delete `server-extension` module and then remove
+`type-graphql` and `class-validator` dependencies.

 ## Development Flow